vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

    Preferred-Languages: EN, NL
    ```

-2. **Sign the File with your Private Key**: Use the following command to create a cleartext signature:
+2. **Sign the file with your Private Key**: Use the following command to create a cleartext signature:
    ```
    gpg --clearsign security.txt
    ```